 Creating L&D programs that build employees’ knowledge and help them meet their goals is important.
 And it’s just as important that your programs align with your organization’s overall objectives.
+In this post, we'll recap our business goal alignment series and offer a few words of L&D wisdom.

 Do your homework.